 Juicy tomatoes are combined with day-old bread and seasoned with red wine vinegar and olive oil.
-Throw in a handful of fresh basil leaves in there, and you would indeed be serving this salad the entire summer.
+Throw in a handful of fresh basil leaves in there, and you would indeed be serving panzanella the entire summer.

-While relatively modern, this summer soup was popularized in Florence.
+While relatively modern, yellow pepper soup is an excellent summer soup was popularized in Florence.

-It showcases the sweetness of yellow peppers, and it’s excellent as an appetizer or a light meal on its own.
+It showcases the sweetness of yellow peppers, and it’s perfect as an antipasto or a light meal on its own.

 Oh!
-Make sure you have enough bread to serve with it.
+Make sure you have enough Tuscan bread to serve with it.